rwkliu/my_ls/README.md

 1. Parse the optional arguments (-at) and set the appropriate flag variables (aflag, tflag).

-2. Parse the non-option arguments (paths).
-If there are no non-option arguments or invalid directories, assign the directories to
+2. Parse the non-option arguments (paths) and store them in an array.
+Sort the array.
+If there are no non-option arguments or invalid directories, display the current directory's entries.

+3. For each directory (or current directory), get the entries, sort the entries, and print the entries.

 ### The Core Team